yuzutao1990/yucleiclab.github.io/index.md

 {% capture text %}

-Our goal is to re-engineer small molecules and antisense oligonucleotides (ASOs) for gene-selective regulation, paving the way for rational drug design.
+Our research is centred on RNA: how it is produced, processed, modulated, and translated.
 By leveraging cutting-edge gene-targeting strategies, structural biology, sequencing technologies, and computational approaches, we aim to unlock RNA and DNA as precise therapeutic targets, addressing diseases linked to genomic dysregulation and undruggable pathways.
+Our approach is to re-engineer small molecules and antisense oligonucleotides (ASOs) for gene-selective regulation, paving the way for rational drug design.

 {%
   include button.html